wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.21 - 23 Sep 2013 =
+* Fixed : Plugins screen indicated update available for Press Permit Core even if current version was installed
+* Fixed : Automatic update for PP Core was not available from Plugins screen (though version update was flagged and could be installed from the plugin info popup or WordPress Updates screen)
+* Fixed : Non-functional "update now" link for PP Core on Permissions > Settings > Install screen (though plugin could be updated through version details popup)

 = 2.1.20 - 20 Sep 2013 =
 * Fixed : Could not update plugin from Plugins screen without support key activation (although updates were available from Permissions > Settings > Install since 2.1.15)